Victoria’s Secret Model Devon Windsor Compares Struggles Faced By Women Of Color To Maintaining Her Highlights

 As heartfelt as her apology may have been, Twitter users were not impressed that she had been joking about the struggles her peers had faced, especially when she tried to pass off the difficulties in maintaining perfectly highlighted hair as the same thing.

 Whether she intended it as a joke or not, her peers were clearly not impressed either, as Hue spoke to the camera later with her reaction.
 “Highlight her hair?
-She said that,” Hue said, pausing in between to laugh in dsibelief.
+She said that,” Hue said, pausing in between to laugh in disbelief.